The Hawker Stalls & Food of Penang

 Lorbak in Jalan Johor

 A succulent Nyonya dish of minced pork marinated in five-spice wrapped in bean curd skin then deep-fried.
-Usually served with two dips of spicy red chili sauce and a gravy thickened with cornstarch and beaten egg called.
+Usually served with two dips of spicy red chilli sauce and a gravy thickened with cornstarch and beaten egg called.

 Koay chiap in Kimberley Street Duck Koay Chiap, Lebuh Kimberley